Self-Publishing on Amazon: Pros and Cons

 Highly-Competitive Marketplace

-Not Always Getting the 70% Royalties
+Not Always Getting the Maximum Royalties

-Now if you decide that the effort and time you put into your book is worth more than the $9.99 limit Amazon puts, then you are not going to get the 70% royalty.
-Let’s not forget that if you did price your book between $2.99 and & $9.99 to get the 70%, you’ll still need to pay for any delivery fees in case someone orders the paperback version of your book.
+And let’s not forget that if you did price your book between $2.99 and & $9.99, you’ll still need to pay for any delivery fees in case someone orders the paperback version of your book.

 Another thing that you have to keep in mind is that getting high royalties means including your book in KDP Select.
 This will also affect your revenue as users can borrow the book instead of purchasing it.
-You will then get paid on a per-page read basis, instead of getting the full book price.
+You will then get paid on a per-page-read basis, instead of getting the full book price.

 No Paperback Preorders